 So why don’t we all visit hotels more often, especially those such as The Savoy, which is simply steeped in history and romance?
 I suppose it has something to do with the fact that we wonder how much the treat will be likely to cost us, and we assume it will be more than we intended to spend.
 Or perhaps we feel that we are over-indulging in these straitened times.

 Well, to hell with that.
-We at CountryClubuk have made arrangements with the management of The Savoy for you to enjoy the full ambience of this marvellous hotel at a very advantageous price, while indulging in the culinary delights of the famous ‘Art Deco’ River Restaurant—once the preferred restaurant of Fleet Street barons whose status could be judged by how near to the windows they had been seated.
+We at CountryClubuk have made arrangements with the management of The Savoy for you to enjoy the full ambience of this marvellous hotel at a very advantageous price, while indulging in a complimentary glass of Champagne while sampling the culinary delights of the famous ‘Art Deco’ River Restaurant—now named Kaspar’s after the Savoy cat, and once the preferred restaurant of Fleet Street barons whose status could be judged by how near to the windows they had been seated.

 The Savoy was originally built with the profits made by its founder, Richard D’Oyle Carte, from Gilbert and Sullivan shows, and the hotel has always been a favourite among actors and actresses, not least because of its convenient location near so many theatres in the West End.
 So why not consider taking in a matinee performance at one such theatre after your meal?